-The IC submitted an Interconnection Request (IR#356) for Network Resource Interconnection Service (NRIS) for a proposed 100.44 MW wind generation facility interconnected to the NSPI transmission system and also asked that Energy Resource Interconnection Service (ERIS) be studied concurrently.
-The Point of Interconnection (POI) requested by the customer is on the 138 kV bus at the 30N- Maccan substation via approximate 14 km of newly-constructed line from the wind farm located near Minudie.
-An alternative POI on line L-6535 was also identified by the customer, which is located approximately 11 km away from the 30N-Maccan end.
+The IC submitted an Interconnection Request (IR#365) for Network Resource Interconnection Service (NRIS) to NSPI for a proposed 80 MW wind generation facility interconnected to the NSPI transmission system, and also asked that Energy Resource Interconnection Service (ERIS) be studied concurrently.
+The Point of Interconnection (POI) requested by the customer is on L-6513 between 74N-Springhill and 81N-Debert substations via approximately 16 km of newly-constructed line from the wind farm and the POI is located approximately 5 km from the 81N-Debert end.
+An alternative POI on 345 kV line L-8001 was also identified.
+However the L-8001 POI was not pursued in this study due to significant network upgrade costs.

-In addition to the proposed generating facility, there is a Transmission Service Request (TSR100) that will have an impact on the transfer capability between Nova Scotia and New Brunswick and on the special protection systems (SPS) that have been installed to facilitate those transfers.
-While TSR100 is higher queued, it has an in-service date of 2016, whereas IR#356 has an in-service date of 2015.
-Therefore the FEAS for this IR is performed twice - for 2015 without TSR100 in service and again for 2016 with TSR100 in-service.
+In addition to the proposed generating facility, a Transmission Service Request (TSR-100) and two Interconnection Requests (IR#225 and IR#234) are higher queued and will have an impact on the projects in northern Nova Scotia.
+TSR-100 has an in-service date of 2016 and both IR#225 and IR#234 have an in-service date of 2017, whereas IR#365 has an in-service date of 2014.
+Therefore the FEAS for this IR is performed twice - for 2014 without TSR-100, IR#225 and IR#234 in service and again for 2017 with them in-service.

-Under the existing "Import Power Monitor" SPS arming level (without TSR100), the flow on L-6513 could be at its conductor thermal limit during summer when L-8001 trips for any reason.
-With the addition of IR#356, loss of L-8001 could cause L-6513 to be overloaded up to 220% of its thermal ratings during periods when summer line ratings are in effect, assuming other generation in this area is concurrently generating at full output.
+Under the pre-existing "Import Power Monitor" SPS arming level (without TSR-100) when L-8001 trips for any reason, the flow on L-6513 could be at its conductor thermal limit during the period when summer line ratings are in effect.
+With the addition of IR#365, loss of L-8001 could cause L-6513 to be overloaded up to 182% of its thermal rating during periods when summer line ratings are in effect.
 Thermal overloads on L-6513 could also occur under the same contingency during winter.
-The overloads would depend on the real-time local load demands and other local generation output.
-Similarly, thermal violations on L-6513 could also occur under the contingency of 88S-721 breaker failure (resulting in the loss of two generator units at 88S-Lingan) with high NS imports (up to 300 MW) during periods when summer line ratings are in effect.
-For high NS export levels (up to 350 MW) during periods when summer line ratings are in effect, the addition of IR#356 could cause L-6536 to be overloaded up to 120% of its conductor thermal ratings after the loss of L-6535 between IR#45 and Memramcook NB.
-Therefore this study recommends that L-6513 should be re-built and L-6536 should be uprated to accommodate IR#356.
+Similarly, thermal violations on L-6513 between IR#365 and 1N-Onslow could also occur under the contingency of breaker failure of 88S-721 with high NS imports (up to 300 MW) during periods when summer line ratings are in effect.
+For NS export (up to 350 MW) when both Trenton units are online under summer line ratings, the addition of IR#365 could cause L-6513 between IR#365 and 74N-Springhill to be overloaded up to 127% of its conductor thermal rating under a bus fault on 1N-B61.
+The overload violations would be worse when two higher Queued projects (IR#225 and IR#234) are in-service in 2017 in spite of the related system upgrades.
+The overload violations could still occur with only one Trenton unit generating at minimum output.
+Therefore, to accommodate IR#365 as NRIS L-6513 would be required to be up-rated to a maximum operating temperature of 100°C or to be completely rebuilt.
+The cost of L-6513 reinforcement will depend on the number of structures and spans that need to be remedied, but an estimate of the cost ranges from \$8.2M for thermal uprating to \$19.2M for complete rebuild.
+Further analysis will be required for the upgrade solutions of L-6513.

-The "Import Power Monitor" SPS will be eliminated once the system upgrades associated with TSR100 are completed in 2016.
-IR#356 can operate without restrictions assuming that L-6513 would have been re-built in 2015.
+The "Import Power Monitor" SPS will no longer be used under normal system conditions once the system upgrades associated with TSR-100 are completed in 2016.
+IR#365 can therefore operate without restrictions assuming that L-6513 is up-rated or re-built in 2014.